 Although this recipe comes with bread machine instructions, you can make them by hand or with a stand mixer.
 See the recipe notes for detail.

 Are you looking for something easy but festive for a holiday gathering?

 Although homemade yeast rolls issue an aromatic, come-hither statement on their own, this simple wreath configuration is guaranteed to make them memorable.
 Don’t fret if you aren’t Mr. or Ms. Bread-Baker-of-the-Year.
 Below is a list of various ways you can create these Browned Butter and Rosemary Dinner Rolls for your holiday table.

-Four ways to utilize this recipe:
+Four ways to use this recipe:

 - No time or too many bread-baking insecurities?
 Use store-bought frozen bread dough.

 - No desire and/or time to mix and knead bread dough by hand?
 Use a bread machine or a heavy-duty stand mixer to do the job.
 You could even use a bread machine mix from the grocery store.